IT Pro Verdict

-Teams is the replacement to Skype for Business, which itself replaced Lync in 2015.
+Teams was the much-anticipated replacement to Skype for Business, which itself replaced Lync in 2015.
 Existing Office 365 customers are being gradually moved from Skype for Business to Teams, with staggered automatic transitions having begun in 2018.
-Skype for Business Server 2019 will continue in parallel as Microsoft's on-premises communications solution.

 Microsoft Teams review: Pricing and features

-If you upgrade to a paid tier, you'll never again be able to downgrade.
-You also can't merge Teams free into an existing Office 365 paid subscription, and you can't have any free users in your paid-for organisation.
+Note: If you upgrade to a paid tier, you'll never again be able to downgrade.
+You also can't merge Teams free into an existing Microsoft 365 paid subscription, and you can't have any free users in your paid-for organization.

 Microsoft Teams review: Clients

 Teams clients are available for Windows, macOS, Android, iOS and web browsers.
 Unlike rivals Slack, Google Hangouts, and Mattermost, Teams does not have a Linux desktop client.
 While that's unlikely to concern most businesses, those in some development and industrial sectors may want to look elsewhere.

 Web browser support is also limited.
 In contrast to its rivals, Teams' web interface doesn't work very well in Firefox.
 There's no support for Meetings - group video, audio or screen sharing sessions - and font and whitespace rendering is unflattering and a little difficult to view.